ihmeuw/vivarium_research/docs/source/models/causes/neonatal/index.rst

 Validation Criteria
 +++++++++++++++++++

-Neonatal mortality counts and rate in simulation should match GBD estimates.
+Neonatal deaths per live birth in simulation should match same ratio derived from GBD.

+Relative Risk of neonatal death at specific categories of LBWSG exposure should match GBD estimates.

 References
 ----------